MWGMorningwood/Immy-Scripts-Shared/Software/Thread Messenger/README.md

 If you need to deploy a client-specific application, open that client in the admin center and use the application ID from there.
 [Understand the difference between Partner-level and Customer-level deployments](https://docs.getthread.com/article/2a21yr4emf-how-do-i-override-messenger-branding-and-configuration-for-a-customer).

+> [!WARNING]
+> The scripts involved rely on immy.bot metascript functions that are only available in immy.bot.
+> This repository is for immy-specific PowerShell, and a generic version may be added elsewhere.

 # Deployment Settings
 ## Software Info
 * **Name**: `Thread Messenger`